Dialectical Behavior Therapy in Chicago

 DBT is a type of therapy that teaches you how to work with strong and overwhelming emotions.
 The three components of DBT: individual DBT therapy, group skills training, and between session coaching help people learn and use new skills to manage feelings and to create a life worth living.
 We teach the DBT skills in 3 eight week modules: emotion regulation, distress tolerance, and interpersonal effectiveness.

 Who does DBT help?

 At Lakeview Center for Psychotherapy we offer DBT skills training groups and individual DBT, including between session coaching.
-Skills training teaches you to manage emotions, have better relationships, and get through periods of distress.
+Skills training teaches you how to manage emotions, have better relationships, and get through periods of intense distress.
 Individual DBT therapy helps you stay motivated, understand what triggers difficult impulses, and use skills to improve your life.

 To set up an intake for individual or group DBT, or if you have questions, please fill out the form below.
 If you don’t hear from us within 48 hours, please email firstname.lastname@example.org.
 Thanks!